adarmonicteam/adarmonicteam.github.io/index.md

 - Another strategy that was attempted was to reply to popular twitter authors such as **midnight** that are followed by a significant proportion of the American people.
 However, given the fact that only individuals who follow both the Troll who replied *and* the author to which the reply was made can see the reply, this tactic may have not been the best in terms of gaining an audience.
 For this reason the number of replies remains relatively low.
 (Does it drop off as time goes by?)

+- One approach that had racked up a large quantity of followers was the creation of twitter counts that impersonated a real individual rather than accounts named in a news-related fashion.
+A notable example is the author jenn_abrams, a Troll account which was depicted to be a woman in her 30's that supported Trump.
+This account managed to attain a maximum follower count of 61759 during the period under inspection.

+- These observations together show that a number of tactics were implemented by the Trolls, some of which were initiated without knowing what exactly would happen.
+In the next section, we will attempt to quantify the success of the Trolls, and later try to understand better how they targetted different states.

 ## Timeline Insights and Quantifying Success

 From the following plot, it is clear that the general increase in followers cannot be attributed to an increase in tweets, nor increase in active authors.
 What could the increase in followers be attributed to?
 Are they real people?
 Or perhaps they are the Trolls themselves, including bots that may have been set up?
 To help answer this question, the statistics on the number of 'likes' were retrieved.
 'Likes' have the potential to be considered as an indicator of Troll success - i.e. if they were able to get through to the general public.
 Here we see that the number of 'likes' skyrockets from 50,000 to 150,000 at the start of September, 2 months before the election.
 These numbers make sense, as there are approximately 200,000-400,000 followers during this period.